Approved by the Transportation Policy Committee on August 8, 2014

-The American Society of Civil Engineers (ASCE) supports developing a national intermodal transportation program that moves people and freight in a safe, secure, economically-efficient, sustainable, and environmentally-sound manner.
+The American Society of Civil Engineers (ASCE) supports developing a national intermodal transportation program that moves people and freight in a safe, secure, economically-efficient, sustainable and environmentally-sound manner.
 An infrastructure with these qualities allows the United States to compete in the increasingly global economy.
-ASCE also supports public-private partnerships, which are essential to furthering the intermodal goals of the nation.

 A national intermodal transportation program is needed to provide flexible funding options for highway, transit, air, water and other intermodal systems.
 Developing a unified system is currently hindered by the lack of a program focused on intermodal connectivity, as well as the difficulty of forming partnerships between competing private firms.
 A national program would promote: